SneaksAndData/snd-cli-go/README.md

 ### Claim

 Manage Boxer claims and users.
+This feature is available only for platform administrators.

 ```bash
 Usage: